Mattlister/FilmDBMain/README.md

 ## Project Design

-* I like to design my web sites with a bold image as a key feature.
-So much can be told from that image and when a user first lands on a page.
-The image is instantly recognisable and sets the design and tone of the entiere website.
-I like to build my designs around the image and this includes the colour scheme, the fonts and the entire layout of the page.
+* I like to design my web sites with a bold image as the main focal point and as a key feature.
+The image makes an impact when thr user first lands on a page.
+The image is instantly recognisable and sets the design and tone of the entire website.
+I like the websites I design to be built around the image and including the colour scheme, the fonts and the entire layout of the page.
 I chose strong clear images including great characters from movies and TV.
 Whether that character is from a classic film or a well structured TV show, they makes a lasting impression on the audience.

 * I chose a floating menu instead of a Nav bar because it gave the page something else.
 It's been hard to get the layout working with the menu but I believe it was a great feature to add.